joshua-burbidge/gravi/README.md

 ----------

 WIP - hierarchy:

-- want to use the bodies array before starting, then use the tree after starting
+barycenters should move correctly
-    - or update the bodies array after starting?
+  - setting non-circular velocities leads to barycenter having a velocity, but the the body has non-circular velocity relative to the barycenter, basically double-counting the velocity difference

-barycenters should move correctly refactor tree code
+  - need to have the absolute vs relative distinction that is used for position refactor tree code